topo-gps/ios-manual/en/waypoints/waypoint_quick_actions.rst

    :width: 320px
    :alt: Quick actions on a waypoint

-   *The quick actions menu that appear when pressing long on a waypoint.*
+   *The quick actions menu that appears when pressing long on a waypoint.*

 You can use the quick actions menu to view the :ref:`waypoint details <ss-waypoint-details>`, to :ref:`share the waypoint <ss-waypoints-exporting>`, and to remove the waypoint from the map.